Make That Display

 Go online first: they will shower you with coupons.
 If you forget, the person at the cash register usually has some kind of coupon she can share with you.

-Here's what I picked up at Michael's:
+Here's what you pick up at Michael's:

 Foamboard